 Business processes are the natural business activities you perform that produce value, serve customers and generate income.
 Unfortunately, most organizations are not set up to manage processes.
 Instead they manage tasks.
 As a result, the needs of “global” process customers get lost as departments focus on “local” priorities.
 Inefficiency and waste become part of the system.
 Process modeling is a simple yet powerful method of rediscovering your core business requirements and streamlining the ways they are achieved.

-Wash U - Lopata Hall
+Washington University - Lopata Hall

 This course is for Business Analysts, managers, project managers, and IT professionals interested in learning about Business Process Modeling.